dmdtutorials-com/ExtentionStoppR/README.md

 * Step 3: Click on the extention you just pinned, if it doesn't load, continue to step 4, if it loads, press `Reload + Power Button` and retry the exploit from the start

-* Step 4: If step 3 succeeds, stay on the page for the exploit, press ` Esc + Reload + Power Button `
+* Step 4: If step 3 succeeds or the extention is no longer loading, stay on the page for the exploit, click the extention, and press ` Esc + Reload + Power Button `

 * Step 5: Whenever you reach the recovery page, press ` Reload + Power Button ` within 10 seconds.